Chair for the Study of Special Operations

 Lt.
-Col. Charles Faint currently serves as an Assistant Professor and Deputy Director of the Modern War Institute at West Point.
+Col. Charles Faint currently serves as an assistant professor and staff assistant for the Modern War Institute at West Point.
 He commissioned into the military intelligence branch of the US Army through the ROTC program at Mercer University and claims Alabama as his home state.
 After completing a branch detail to the infantry in the 101st Airborne Division, he subsequently served as an intelligence officer in a variety of units, including the 2nd Infantry Division, the 5th Special Forces Group, the 160th Special Operations Aviation Regiment, and the Joint Special Operations Command.
 His most recent operational assignment was at Fort Shafter, Hawaii, where he served as the Chief of Intelligence – Plans and Exercises and then Chief of Intelligence – Operations on the G2 staff of US Army Pacific.

 In addition to his role as MWI Deputy Director, Lt.
 Col. Faint instructs the Comparative Defense Policy course.
 During a previous tour at West Point, he was the course director for MX400, the superintendent’s capstone course on officership, for two years.
 He also instructed International Relations, American Politics, Comparative Politics, Conflict and Negotiation, and Intelligence and National Policy for three years in West Point’s renowned Department of Social Sciences.

 Lt.
 Col. Faint is earning his doctorate in business administration through Temple University, and is writing his dissertation on improving outcomes for military veteran entrepreneurs.
 He also holds five undergraduate and graduate degrees, the most recent of which is from Yale University.
 Educated in fields ranging from engineering to communication to international relations, his research interests include special operations, civil-military relations, and small business entrepreneurship.